 Chew traces early tamarisk nay-saying to a copper mine in Arizona.
 Since mining qualifies as ‘beneficial use’ of water while trees drinking that water is considered waste, surveyors showed that killing off riparian vegetation could ‘save’ massive amounts of water.
-The mine owners, who needed new water rights, first suggested they could get some water to themselves by killing off all ‘phreatophytes’ — a term that means ‘well-plants,’ or plants that don’t just rely on rainfall and streams, but also send roots deeply enough to tap groundwater.
+The mine owners, who needed new water rights, first suggested they could get some water to themselves by killing off all ‘phreatophytes’ — a term that means ‘well-plants,’ or plants that don’t just rely on rainfall and streams, but also send roots deep enough to tap groundwater.
 Though first drafts included plans to also destroy 18 native plants, such as cottonwoods, their pleas later focused on the ultimate villain — the tamarisk, the foreign phreatophyte.

 They went after the weed with bulldozers and flame-throwers, but the red sticks sprouted back even stronger.
-This made more fodder for a myth: cut off its head and like a hydra the wicked weed grows two more.
+This made more fodder for a myth: cut off its head and like a hydra, the wicked weed grows two more.

-After more bulldozers and herbicides and imported beetles the tamarisk remains.
-Ecologists start to notice that the best way to support native plants isn’t necessarily to mow down invasives, but to recreate the spring flooding patterns wrecked by dams.
+After more bulldozers and herbicides and imported beetles, the tamarisk remains.
+Ecologists start to notice that the best way to support native plants isn’t necessarily to mow down invasives but to recreate the spring flooding patterns wrecked by dams.

 And other ideas morph.

-New research shows that stands of tamarisk tend to transpire (or breathe out) about as much water as cottonwoods and willows, and that none of these plants are as ‘thirsty’ as they’ve been branded.
-The old tales that saltcedar ‘oozes’ salt from its leaves to wreck ecosystems is shifting to a recognition that the plant colonizes streams that have already become salty through irrigation flow-patterns.
+New research shows that stands of tamarisk tend to transpire (or breathe out) about as much water as cottonwoods and willows and that none of these plants are as ‘thirsty’ as they’ve been branded.
+The old tales that saltcedar ‘oozes’ salt from its leaves to wreck ecosystems is shifting to a recognition that the plant colonizes streams that have already become salty through irrigation flow patterns.
 Finally, an extensive report from dozens of scientists from the USGS, US Bureau of Reclamation, US Forest Service, and universities notes: “To date, research and demonstration projects have not shown that it is feasible to salvage (or save) significant amounts of water for consumptive use by removing salt cedar.”

-Permaculturalist Toby Hemenway notes: “There is no evidence that tamarisk, scourge of the southwest, has displaced any native species or changes riparian hydrology, and it too supports as many species as natives (including a rare flycatcher), and more species than indigenous cottonwoods.”
+Permaculturalist Toby Hemenway notes: “There is no evidence that tamarisk, the scourge of the southwest, has displaced any native species or changes riparian hydrology, and it too supports as many species as natives (including a rare flycatcher), and more species than indigenous cottonwoods.”

 So why were we so eager to hate this plant?
 Hemenway continues: “We greatly prefer to find simple, physical causes for problems and then eradicate them.
 We’re very good at spotting and killing enemies, and we feel virtuous while we do it.
 We’re far less successful and confident when causes are multiple, the solution requires changes in our thinking, and the ‘enemy’ is our own behavior.”